 OR

-Directly identifying data from non-vulnerable people about sensitive topics
+Directly identifying data from non-vulnerable people containing information that elevate the risks of harm

 OR

-• Data from vulnerable people about sensitive topics that has been made slightly less identifiable by removing easily identifying information (e.g. name, contact information)
+• Data from vulnerable people containing information that elevate the risks of harm that has been made slightly less identifiable by removing easily identifying information (e.g. name, contact information)

 Impact of a Breach • Severity of harm to research subjects and/or damage to the reputation of VU Amsterdam would be high